Xm0onh/sharding-attempt3-sim/README.md

    ```
    go run .
    ```
-   This will execute the simulation and generate a `metrics_report.txt` file with the simulation results.
+   This will execute the simulation and generate a `simulation_report.txt` file with the simulation results.

 2. Create a Python virtual environment (optional but recommended):
    ```